Gedeon Guzina

 Guzina started his professional career at Višegrad.

-Early Life
+Early life

-He was born on 26 December 1993 on occupied Ilidža during Bosnian War.
+He was born on 26 December 1993 on Ilidža during Bosnian War.

 Club career

 Mladost Doboj Kakanj

 In June 2018 he signed for Mladost Doboj Kakanj.
 He played an excellent season, making thirty appearances with seven goals.

 Sarajevo

 After a year in Doboj Kakanj, he signed for Sarajevo.
 He signed a contract for two years.
 He left the club after half a season.

 Istra 1961

 In February 2020 he signed for Croatian club Istra 1961.
 In the Croatian club, he showed his qualities and became irreplaceable in the first team.
 After more than a year and a half and great performances for Istra, he left the club for free due to the expiration of his contract.

 Radomlje

 Not long after the contract with the club from Croatia expired, he settled down in Slovenia, signing for Radomlje.
 He did not stay long in Slovenia because he left the club after a great season.